-How Does LGBTQ+ Couples Counseling Differ From “generic” Couples Counseling?
+How Does LGBTQ+ Couples Counseling Differ From Counseling for Straight Couples?

-If you make up ½ of an LGBTQ+ couple, then you might be asking yourself this very question.
-After all, not all LGBTQ+ couples argue over LGBTQ+ issues!
-We’re pretty boring in that regard.
+If you make up half of an LGBTQ+ couple, you might be asking yourself this very question.
+After all, not all LGBTQ+ couples argue over LGBTQ+ issues.

-We argue about money, sex, extended family, or household chores—and plenty of other topics that have zero to do with sexual preferences or gender expression… So, why make the distinction?
+LGBTQ couples argue about money, sex, extended family, or household chores—and plenty of other topics that have nothing to do with sexual preferences or gender expression.
+So why make the distinction?

-“Good” LGBTQ+ couples counseling embraces the “wholeness” of each client!
+Effective LGBTQ+ couples counseling embraces the whole person!

-Although the following bullet points recognize the challenges that LGBTQ+ couples encounter on the basis of their identification as lesbian, gay, bisexual, transgender, or questioning, our specialty pages on Couples, Relationship, and Marriage Counseling may also reflect your concerns.
+Although the challenges that LGBTQ+ couples encounter on the basis of their identification as lesbian, gay, bisexual, transgender, or questioning can be unique, our specialty pages on Couples, Relationship, and Marriage Counseling may also address your concerns.

 8 Unique Issues Encountered By LGBTQ+ Couples